Home page Site Map Contact David

 The Guildhall entrance Interior (seating style)

 On the other side of the Civic Centre, across from the clock tower stood the old Marlands Hall - a rather old fashioned ballroom but another firm favourite for teen dances with the main Southampton Railway station just a few yards away so that fans could come from all over the place to jive away to their favourites.
 This area was also well known for the late night burger vans that fed many a hungry band on their way home from any show or just passing through - we often met up with old mates to swap stories about the night's show and have a few more laughs into the early hours.
-The old Gaumont Theatre (now Mayflower) stands in Commercial Road and I saw so many big stars there, including two early visits by the Beatles in 1963 and I still have a programme from one show (will find it in loft soon and upload) I had to queue overnight to grab the precious tickets which were probably around the ten shillings mark (about 50p) and my dear mum even took my place for a few hours, bless her!
+The old Gaumont Theatre (now Mayflower) stands in Commercial Road and I saw so many big stars there, including two early visits by the Beatles in 1963 and I still have a programme from one show (will find it in loft soon and upload) I had to queue overnight to grab the precious tickets which were 10/6d (about 52p) and my dear mum even took my place for a few hours, bless her!
 The show was electrifying and you could hardly hear the Beatles playing above the nonstop screaming throughout their set - maybe 30 minutes in those package show days.
 I was only a few rows from the stage and noticed he very basic set-up being the usual Vox AC30 watt amplifiers with a T60 bass for Paul - the vocals just going through the inadequate house system unlike the massive rigs and mixing desks of today's musical shows!
 Like so many youngsters, it gave me a boost of inspiration as well wanting to copy them as they inspired a new generation of musicians that ushered in the Sixties Beat Boom.
 Here is a photo of the band relaxing in the auditorium well before thousands of screaming fans were let through the doors - I think John was in my seat!

 Pre show photograph